Step by Step Guide Edge Optics

 What is an Edge Optic?

-Edge Optics will give you a slice of focus from edge to edge, bordered by soft blur.
+Edge Optics will give you a slice of focus from edge to edge, bordered by a soft blur.
 You need a Composer series lens in order to shoot with our Edge Optics.

 Here’s how they work: When you tilt our Edge Optics, the lens is no longer parallel to the camera’s sensor.
 This means that you can get the slice of focus to cut through your scene in almost any orientation you can imagine.
 Use it to isolate a single aspect or bring both foreground and background into sharp focus.
 Edge Optics are great at directing the viewer’s eye to the most important points in your photo.